aws-samples/amazon-bedrock-client-for-mac/README.md

 2. Type your message or query in the input field
 3. Press Enter or click the send button to interact with the AI
 4. View the AI's response in the chat interface
-5. Toggle streaming on/off for real-time or batch responses

 ## 🛠️ Troubleshooting